Skip to main content

 HIPAA protections apply for 50 years after death.
 If an individual has been deceased for more than 50 years, a HIPAA Authorization is not required.
 In situations where a HIPAA Authorization is required and the individual is deceased, the Authorization must be obtained from the deceased individual’s legally-authorized representative.
 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.

-Our Responsibilities.
 We are required by law to maintain the privacy and security of your protected health information.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
 We must follow the duties and privacy practices described in this notice and give you a copy of it.
 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.
 We will inform you when this notice is updated.
 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html.

-Changes to the Terms of this Notice.
 This Notice describes how Face Forward Aesthetics LLC may use and disclose your protected health information.
 We can change the terms of this notice, and the changes will apply to all information we have about you.
 The new notice will be available upon request, in our office, and on our web site.

-Contact Information: If you have any questions about this Notice, or have a complaint, please contact the Compliance and Regulatory Officer at 844-307-5929 or amhoney@ffaesthetics.com.
+If you have any questions about this Notice, or have a complaint, please contact the Compliance and Regulatory Officer at 844-307-5929 or amhoney@ffaesthetics.com.

-ACKNOWLEDGEMENT OF RECEIPT OF NOTICE OF PRIVACY PRACTICES: I hereby acknowledge I have received a copy of this office Notice of Privacy Practices.
+Acknowledgement of receipt of notice of privacy practices: I hereby acknowledge I have received a copy of this office Notice of Privacy Practices.